 A floating sculpture by Cedric, Nathan and Jim Bomford

 Deadhead will be welcoming visitors whenever the OPEN sign is hanging on the side of the barge.
-Watch for it most Fridays, Saturdays and Sundays – hours are flexible.
+Watch for it most Fridays, Saturdays and Sundays from 3 to 5 pm.
 When the sign is out, take the Granville Island Ferry from the dock in Heritage Harbour in front of the Vancouver Maritime Museum ($2 each way).

-FOR MORE DETAILED INFORMATION, PLEASE VISIT DEADHEAD’S DEDICATED WEBSITE: deadhead.othersights.ca
+FOR MORE DETAILED INFORMATION ABOUT THE PROJECT, PLEASE VISIT DEADHEAD’S DEDICATED WEBSITE: deadhead.othersights.ca

 Deadhead Project Partners: Vancouver Maritime Museum and the Vancouver Chamber Choir.
 Presentation House Gallery provided valuable support for the commissioning and studio production phases.

 Special thanks to Blue Water Systems located in Delta BC.

 We gratefully acknowledge the support of Arts Partners in Creative Development, British Columbia Arts Council, The City of Vancouver, The Canada Council for the Arts, Burrard Arts Foundation, The Leon and Thea Koerner Foundation, Vancouver Foundation, and Hamber Foundation.